Conference Contributors 2016

 Chris Walker is a founding director of Bright White Ltd. Chris has a passion for driving innovation in learning and museum interpretation.
 He has been lead designer on many international projects, and helped win awards for both innovation and recognition of excellence in heritage interpretation.

-Shelagh Weeks is a writer and Senior Lecturer at Cardiff University, teaching undergraduates and postgraduates, including an MA modules on teaching writing.
-She's had many jobs: market stalls, the buses, bars, waitressing, picking bananas.
-A member of the NAWE FE committee, she also works in schools and community settings.
+Shelagh Weeks is a writer and Senior Lecturer at Cardiff University, teaching undergraduates and postgraduates, including an MA module on teaching writing.
+She has had many jobs: market stalls, the buses, bars, waitressing, picking bananas.
+A member of the NAWE HE committee, she also works in schools and community settings.

 Claire Williamson is Programme Leader for Metanoia Institute’s MSc in Creative Writing for Therapeutic Purposes.
 She is studying insight in the creative writing process for a Creative Writing PhD at Cardiff University and writing a novel set in 1999.
 Claire wrote the words for the WWI commemorative cantata Home by Christmas.

-Heidi Williamson was Writer-in-Residence at the London Science Museum’s Dana Centre for two years, and has just finished a three year residency at the John Jarrold Printing Museum.
-She has held ‘pop up’ residencies in cafés and at festivals.
-Published by Bloodaxe, she works as a mentor, tutor, and writing coach for organisations including Writers’ Centre Norwich and The Poetry Society www.heidiwilliamsonpoet.com
+Heidi Williamson was Writer-in-Residence at the London Science Museum’s Dana Centre for two years, and has just finished a three-year residency at the John Jarrold Printing Museum.
+Published by Bloodaxe, she works as a mentor, tutor, and writing coach for organizations including Writers’ Centre Norwich and The Poetry Society. www.heidiwilliamsonpoet.com

-Jeannie Wright is a survivor of teaching on counsellor education programmes at 7 different universities.
+Jeannie Wright is a survivor of teaching on counsellor education programmes at seven different universities.
 She has used creative, reflective and sometimes ranty writing since she was old enough to write.